API Specificity with Overlays and Enums

 API Description Pipelines

 Working on API tools, I get to see inside lots of different organisations’ API projects and processes.
 Every scenario is different, but a common theme is that many companies use a more complicated API description workflow than you see in conference slide decks!
-Without sharing any one organisation’s secrets, this article shares a rundown of some typical steps that might show up in an API description pipeline.
+This article shares my typical workflow, steps and chosen tools that might show up in an API description pipeline.
 Continue reading

 Checking Links in Docs-As-Code Projects